Expert Advice: How to Prune a Palm Tree (with Pictures)

 Tall palm tree pruning using hydraulic lift with a basket.

-Tall palm tree pruning using hydraulic lift with a basket.
+Tall palm tree pruning using a hydraulic lift with a basket.
 Photo by Flickr.

-At this point you might want to consider hiring a professional service that have all the necessary equipment and are used to working at height.
+At this point, you might want to consider hiring a professional service that has all the necessary equipment and is used to working at height.
 Most palm owners that have very tall palms, get professional trimming service every other year.

 Since all palms eventually shed their old leaves, decide how important dead leaf removal is to you.
 Renting a cherry picker can be expensive, and the reach of the lift may be inadequate for extremely tall palms.